Guides and Tutorials Edit Page

-On the left side of each page in the Guides is a table of contents, organized into sections that can be expanded to show the topics they cover.
-Both the sections and the topics within each section are ordered from the most basic concepts to the more advanced.
+On the left side of each Guides page is a table of contents, organized into sections that can be expanded to show the topics they cover.
+Both the sections and the topics within each section are ordered from basic to advanced concepts.

 The Guides are intended to contain practical explanations of how to build Ember apps, focusing on the most widely-used features of Ember.js.
 For comprehensive documentation of every Ember feature and API, see the Ember.js API documentation.

 The Guides begin with an explanation of how to get started with Ember, followed by a tutorial on how to build your first Ember app.
 If you're brand new to Ember, we recommend you start off by following along with these first two sections of the Guides.

 While we try to make the Guides as beginner-friendly as we can, we must establish a baseline so that the guides can keep focused on Ember.js functionality.
 We will try to link to appropriate documentation whenever a concept is introduced.

 To make the most out of the guides, you should have a working knowledge of:

 - ES2015 syntax - Ember CLI comes with Babel.js by default so you can take advantage of newer language features such as arrow functions, template strings, destructuring, and more.
 You can check the Babel.js documentation or read Understanding ECMAScript 6 online.